eflautt/ga-data-science/projects/final-projects/05-presentation/readme.md

     **2** | _Meets expectations, good job!_
     **3** | _Exceeds expectations, you wonderful creature, you!_

-While the overall rubric will serve as a helpful gauge of whether you met project goals, your __specific scores are more important__ since they can help you identify where to focus your efforts in the future!
+While your total score may serve as a helpful gauge of whether you've met project goals, __specific standards scores are more important__ since they can show you where to focus your efforts in the future!

 ---

-### RESOURCES
+## RESOURCES
-**Examples & Suggestions**

-#### Project Tips
-- Limit the amount of visuals and text on your slides for maximum clarity.
-    - For instance, try not to use more than 2 visuals or 3-5 bullets per slide.
-- Clean & informative presentations > Fancy Presentations!
-- Keep your charts simple, and make sure they are clearly labeled.

 #### Starter Code
 - Refer to the [presentation template](../02-experiment-writeup/project-design-template.md) as a blueprint for how to organize your work.

-#### Suggested Ways to Get Started
+#### Suggestions for Getting Started
 - A quick outline (e.g. "what do I need" and "where can I find it") can help you prepare.
 - Practice your presentation with a friend or family member!
 Outside feedback can help you identify gaps in your material.

+#### Specific Tips
+- Limit the amount of visuals and text on your slides for maximum clarity.
+    - For instance, try not to use more than 2 visuals or 3-5 bullets per slide.
+- Clean & informative presentations > Fancy Presentations!
+- Keep your charts simple, and make sure they are clearly labeled.

-#### Links to Past Projects
+#### Past Projects
 - You can find previous General Assembly Presentations and Notebooks at the [GA Gallery](https://gallery.generalassemb.ly/DS?metro=)

-### Useful Resources
+### Additional Links
 - Presentations from [PyData](http://www.slideshare.net/PyData/presentations)
 - Presentations from [DataGotham](https://www.youtube.com/user/DataGotham), a shortly-ran data conference in NYC.
 - [Seaborn](https://stanford.edu/~mwaskom/software/seaborn/tutorial/aesthetics.html#scaling-plot-elements-with-plotting-context-and-set-context) has a handy easy way to set figures into a "talk" context, which blows up the text and makes it easier to read.